Panosfunk/polygon-ens-react/README.md

 - more than 4 characters long the cost is 0.1 MATIC.

 [Here](https://github.com/Panosfunk/polygon-ens/blob/c5a11358e1114e9df80a49d32458568240690ebd/contracts/Domains.sol#L81) is the link to the Solidity smart contract that is actually running behind the app.
 There you will find the prices.

+### **NOTE**

+If you just minted an NTF and the link to opensea does not work, it could possibly be due to the fact that opensea takes a few minutes to detect recently minted NFT's.
+It's just the way it is unfortunately.